 Breakfast at 7 – 7 30 am.
 Depart Wewak with your guide by private hire car or bus to Pagwi Middle Sepik.
-Board your motorised dugout canoe heading downriver to Kanganaman, on the way, if time allows, stopping off at Korogu village (if not time, then on your way back up river) and onto Kanganamun village.
+Board your motorised dugout canoe heading downriver to Kanganaman, on the way, if time allows, stopping off at Korogu village (if not time, then on your way back upriver) and onto Kanganamun village.
 Kanganamun has the largest Haus Tambaran along the river.
 Sleep at Kanganamun village guesthouse.

 Cross over the river from Kanganamun and visit the nearby beautiful village of Palembei with its two Haus Tambarans, both filled with artefacts.
 There will be plenty of opportunity to inspect and purchase many varied forms of artefacts in the village and inside the Haus Tambarans at Palembei.
 Return to Kanganamun and enjoy a traditional welcome into the Haus Tambaran and later to visit the initiated men in the Spirit House at night, a great experience when you can almost feel the ancestors in the shadows!
 It may be possible, as an alternative, to go crocodile hunting in the evening with young men from the village.
 Sleep at Kanganamun village guesthouse.

 Depart Kanganamun to visit Kimindibit village to meet Master carver, Ronnie Bowie and view his and the villagers carving on the riverbank.
 Travel to Aibom in the Chambri Lakes.
-This village is known for its local clay pottery sago storage jars and fire pots for cooking which the Aibom villagers trade all along the river communities in exchange for food crops that they cannot grow on their clay soil location Travel on towards again towards the Blackwater lakes region stay overnight in family house at Mameri village.
+This village is known for its local clay pottery sago storage jars and fire pots for cooking which the Aibom villagers trade all along the river communities in exchange for food crops that they cannot grow on their clay soil location.
+Then travel on towards again towards the Blackwater lakes region stay overnight in family house at Mameri village.